-10 best things to do in Kauai
+The best things to do on Kauai

 Please note that seasonal weather can affect availability and access to some attractions.
 Make sure to call ahead and confirm availability.
-This is a great reason to work with a Kauai expert for your vacation, I’ll make sure to take care of this for you!
+This is a great reason to work with a Kauai expert for your vacation.
+I’ll make sure to take care of this for you!

-The Garden Isle is perfect for anyone seeking an amazing adventure.
+The Garden Isle is perfect for anyone seeking a fantastic adventure.
 You can get around the island in 2-3 hours, meaning you can stay anywhere and have access to everything!
 However, it’s important to note that the road doesn’t go all the way around the island.

 Related post: The best Hawaii island to visit.

-Let’s get to the list: The best things to do in Kauai
+The best things to do on Kauai

-1. Hike into the Na Pali Coast
+1. The best hikes on Kauai, the Na Pali Coast

-Those seeking an adventure will find it along to Kalalau Trail.
+Those seeking a crazy adventure will find it along to Kalalau Trail.
 Frequently named one of the most dangerous hikes, this hike is one of the best in all of Hawaii.
 The trail is 11 miles one-way and requires a permit.

 The end of the Awaawapuhi Trail

-2. Kayak down the Wailua River
+2. Unique things to do in Kauai: Kayak down the Wailua River

-3. Check out the Waimea Canyon
+3. Check out Waimea Canyon